zhutchens1/sarao-archive-tool/README.md

 - SPW Number of Channels
 - SPW Channel Width (kHz)

-To run the code, place all the log files (plain text directory) and run the program.
+To run the code, place all the log files (plain text format) into a common directory and run the program.
 It will prompt for the path to this directory.
-It will then save the summary statistics to a CSV file in that directory.
+It will then save the summary statistics to a CSV file at a location the user specifies.

 ### Important Notes
 1. This program assumes that there is only one SPW per observation log.
 If there is more than one, the SPW summary statistics (e.g. `spwBand`) will reflect only the first of the SPWs.